The Commonplace

 0.11

 Users treat generated responses as persistent artifacts, revisiting and navigating among outputs and cited evidence in non-linear ways.
-Research Productivity positive medium revisit and navigation behavior (frequency of revisits, non-linear navigation patterns)
+Research Productivity positive revisit and navigation behavior (frequency of revisits, non-linear navigation patterns)

 n=200000